 Stereo Vision-Based Simultaneous Localization and Mapping with Ranging Aid

-Young-Hee Lee, Technical University Munich, Germany / Chen Zhu, Technical University Munich, Germany / Gabriele Giorgi, German Aerospace Center (DLR), Germany / Christoph Guenther, Technical University Munich and DLR, Germany
+Young-Hee Lee, Technical University Munich, Germany; Chen Zhu, Technical University Munich, Germany; Gabriele Giorgi, German Aerospace Center, Germany; Christoph Guenther, Technical University Munich and German Aerospace Center, Germany

-Stereo vision-based Simultaneous Localization and Mapping (SLAM) is a viable tool for unmanned ground vehicles (rovers) to explore unknown and GPS-denied environments.
-Unlike monocular vision, it is possible to determine rover poses and build a map database without scale ambiguity by using stereo vision.
-However, incremental errors are unavoidable since vision-only SLAM is a dead-reckoning process in which current state is determined by using previous pose.
+Stereo visual odometry is a viable tool for exploring unknown and GNSS-denied environments by unmanned ground vehicles (rovers).
+Unlike monocular vision, it is possible to determine rover poses and build a map database without scale ambiguity.
+However, incremental errors are unavoidable since stereo visual odometry is a dead-reckoning process in which current state is propagated from previous poses.

 Loop closing is a generally applied technique to mitigate accumulated estimation errors and achieve global estimation accuracy.
 In this technique, matches of the feature points observed on the current scene are continuously searched in a global map database (loop detection) and the states in the loop are refined whenever matches are detected (loop correction).
 By applying this method, accumulated estimation errors in visual odometry can be effectively compensated.
 However, it is challenging to accurately detect and correct loops without introducing significant computational complexity to the system.
 Furthermore, a rover has to revisit previously observed places to operate any loop closing technique.
 This is an intrinsic problem in loop closure which results in constraining the mission planning.